SC grants bail to rebel YSR Congress MP in sedition case lodged in Andhra Pradesh | Law-Order

 - India

-The Supreme Court Friday granted bail to rebel YSR Congress MP K Raghu Ramakrishna Raju, who was arrested in a sedition case lodged by Andhra Pradesh Police against him.
+The Supreme Court Friday granted bail to rebel YSR Congress MP K Raghu Ramakrishna Raju, who was arrested in a sedition case lodged by Andhra Pradesh Police.

 A vacation bench of Justices Vineet Saran and B R Gavai, while referring to Raju’s medical report received from the Army hospital at Secunderabad, said it cannot be ruled out that the MP was “ill-treated” in the custody.
 The apex court imposed several bail conditions on Raju, including that he would not give any interview to the media with regard to the case.